Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/delay/recipes/try-it-read-patch-delay/README.md

 # Mixed(Read & Patch) workload with network Delay

 This recipe encapsulates a read and patch workload that executes for 20-25 minutes.
-Around 5 minutes into the execution a network latency is simulated by introducing the specified netork delay on all the packets bound to the specified region.
+Around 5 minutes into the execution a network latency is simulated by introducing the specified network delay on all the packets bound to the specified fault region.

 ## Recipe definition